VJ-144/DHF/README.md

 ## Instructions

-Run makefile with "make" command to compile excutables
+Run makefile with "make" command to compile //
+Specify parameters in run.py
+Execute run.py to run code

 ## parameters: